containerd/containerd/README.md

 backport version of `libseccomp-dev` is required.
 See [travis.yml](.travis.yml) for an example on trusty.
 * **btrfs development library.** Required by containerd btrfs support. `btrfs-tools`(Ubuntu, Debian) / `btrfs-progs-devel`(Fedora, CentOS, RHEL)
 2. Install **`socat`** (required by portforward).
-2. Install and setup a go 1.13.9 development environment.
-(Note: You can check the travis logs for a recent pull request to confirm the version(s) of golang currently being used to build and test master.)
+3. Install **`pkg-config`** (required for linking with `libseccomp`).
+4. Install and setup a Go 1.13.10 development environment.
-3. Make a local clone of this repository.
+5. Make a local clone of this repository.
-4. Install binary dependencies by running the following command from your cloned `cri/` project directory:
+6. Install binary dependencies by running the following command from your cloned `cri/` project directory:
 ```bash
 # Note: install.deps installs the above mentioned runc, containerd, and CNI
 # binary dependencies. install.deps is only provided for general use and ease of